Maxyapper7/website/content/posts/2022/installgrubthemeonfedora.md

 - It's not working, help.

-There are a few things that arn't working.
+There are a few things that aren't working.
 First this guide could be out of date.
 The theme your using might not be compatible.
 Or there is something wrong with your grub config file.

+## Video Walkthrough